suyashkmr/WAAN/docs/macos-installer.md

 ## Troubleshooting

-- **Uploads fail**: Make sure WhatsApp exports are generated "Without media" so the parser can match the expected timestamp format.
+- **Uploads fail**: Make sure ChatScope exports are generated "Without media" so the parser can match the expected timestamp format.
 - **Browser blocks file access**: Some hardened corporate browsers forbid `file://` origins.
 Serve the folder over `http-server` or any static host